-After losing several relatives to cancer, Liz decided to volunteer at lunch time in our day hospice.
+After losing several relatives to cancer, Liz decided to volunteer at lunch time in our day hospice in 1996.
 Liz’s volunteering journey expanded from there and she has since volunteered for our bereavement team, on our ward at Searle House and in the community as a Care Navigator.

 Liz has been a Care Navigator for the past six years, a role that involves visiting our patients at home and helping them with everyday tasks.
 Liz has supported an elderly lady for the past three years and explains, “It is an absolute bonus visiting her.
 She’s so interesting to talk to as she has lived such an amazing life.
 Since the pandemic, she hasn’t been able to go out so I sit with her for a few hours each week to chat, do a bit of housework and take walks in her garden.”